HeySlava/notes/arch-linux.md

 In fdisk, "t" to change partition type
 In fdisk, "w" (write table to disk)

+I need to create a portitions:
+550M - for EFI
+Mb some for swap
+Else for system
+Change types for 550sized partition to EFI
+Change types swap to swap
+Big partition just linux

 Make filesystem:
 mkfs.fat -F32 /dev/sda1
 mkswap /dev/sda2